jeamajoal/jvshomecontrol/server/MAKER_API.md

 This project can run the dashboard/API over **HTTPS** using a local certificate.

 - If a cert/key exist, the server will automatically use them.
-- If they do not exist, starting the server will offer to generate a **self-signed** cert.
+- If they do not exist, the server will run over HTTP and log a warning.

+To generate a self-signed certificate:

+- Run `cd server && node scripts/https-setup.js` in an interactive terminal
+- Or start via `npm start` (the server package runs the HTTPS helper as a `prestart` step)

 ### Trust the cert (important)